 Day - 1

-Please note that the Novotel is a dry hotel.
+Please note that your hotel for the tonight, usually the Novotel El Borg, is a dry hotel.
 However there are a number of great options to grab a drink and a meal in the surrounding Zamalek area.

 Day - 2